ksu-cs-textbooks/cc210/content/08-arrays/05-java/02-accessing.md

 }
 ```

-Feel free to copy this code to `Array.java` and modify the code to try other operations with arrays.
+Feel free to copy this code to a file named `Array.java` and modify the code to try other operations with arrays.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}